jsguides

 const syncIterable = generateNumbers();

-const iterator = syncIterable[Symbol.iterator]();
+const iterator = syncIterable[syncIterator].call(syncIterable);

-console.log(iterator.next().value); // 1 — synchronous!
+console.log(iterator.next().value); // 1, synchronous!

 The async version wraps everything in Promises, which is why you need await when calling .next() or when using for-await-of.
+The loop handles the Promise unwrapping for you, making async iteration feel as natural as a regular for loop.

-for-await-of in Detail
+for-await-of in detail

 // With async generator